 Te-Chiang was offered full scholarships to attend the Boston Conservatory where he received a Masters Degree to study with Professor Lynn Chang in Violin Performance in 2009.
 Te-Chiang has been the Concertmaster at numerous orchestra and chamber concerts at the Boston Conservatory and has participated in a collaborative performance with renowned artist Yo-Yo Ma and Lynn Chang, where he was selected to lead the Hememway String Chamber Ensemble in 2009.

 Mr. Liu came to University of Minnesota for Doctoral of Music Arts degree to study with Professor Young-Nam Kim with full scholarships.
 Te-Chiang has been a soloist with various orchestras in Taiwan, Australia and United States.
 He was also invited to perform internationally in Japan, Singapore, Malaysia, Germany, and U.S. In addition, Te-Chiang has been an enthusiastic orchestral musician.
 He was selected to participate prestigious Tanglewood Music Festival in 2009 to work closely and perform with the Boston Symphony Orchestra.

 Te-Chiang was the founder and the Artistic Director of Southwest Minnesota String Festival, and the first violinist of Meadowlarks String Quartet.
 The Meadowlark string quartet is currently in Artistic Partnership with St. Mary's University Winona.
-Mr. Liu is on the faculty of St. Mary's University Winona.
+Mr. Liu teaches at St. Mary's University Winona and Yinghua Academy.
 In addition, he maintains an active private teaching studio in Metro area.